Pink Retreat to bring 500 Lilly Pulitzer lovers to Palm Beach and West Palm Beach

 Kristina Webb is a reporter for Palm Beach Daily News, part of the USA TODAY Florida Network.
 You can reach her at kwebb@pbdailynews.com.
 Subscribe today to support our journalism.

-This article originally appeared on Palm Beach Daily News: Pink Retreat to bring 500 Lilly Pulitzer lovers to Palm Beach
+This article originally appeared on Palm Beach Post: Pink Retreat to bring 500 Lilly Pulitzer lovers to Palm Beach